 This is my robot that I am going to use for the Robocup Junior Australia competiton.
-We have to make a journal anyway so I figured why not upload it here anyway?
+We have to make a journal anyway so I figured that I might as well upload it here.

 Sorry about the quality of the videos, they used to be 1080p but I am running low on internet.
 (I only have 15GB per month)